photomattmills/static_bloggy/_posts/2017-08-18-on-showing-up.markdown

 If the contingent of people opposing them is small, then there will be violence.
 The fash prey on the weak, after all.
 If our numbers only equal theirs, then we will attacked, just like Sacramento and Charlottesville and Portland and everywhere else.
 If we have double their size, then we have begun to show them they are not welcome here.
 If we have 10 times more people, then they will run away, afraid of what they have awakened.

 So: do not allow them to occupy that space in your fear centers.
 Do not think that ignoring violence will make it go away.
 There are more people in any medium-sized city right now that can show up to oppose them than there are avowed fascists in the whole USA.
-They can come by the hundreds, and we can take the bus and show up by the thousands.
+They can come by the hundreds, maybe, and we can take the bus and show up by the thousands.
+Show up with me.

 _The photos this time are a selection from the Women's march last January, and the SFO protests against the muslim ban.
 This is what happens when enough people show up._